Hyderabad State: After Indian Independence (1947–1948)

 At 4 a.m. on 13 September 1948, India's Hyderabad Campaign, code-named "Operation Polo" by the Indian Army, began.
 Indian troops invaded Hyderabad from all points of the compass.
 On 13 September 1948, the Secretary-General of the Hyderabad Department of External Affairs in a cablegram informed the United Nations Security Council that Hyderabad was being invaded by Indian forces and that hostilities had broken out.
 The Security Council took notice of it on 16 September in Paris.
 The representative of Hyderabad called for immediate action by the Security Council under Chapter VII of the United Nations Charter.
 The Hyderabad representative responded to India's excuse for the intervention by pointing out that the Stand-still Agreement between the two countries had expressly provided that nothing in it should give India the right to send in troops to assist in the maintenance of internal order.

-At 5 p.m. on 17 September the Nizam's army surrendered.
+At 5 p.m. on 17 September, the Nizam's army surrendered.
 The Government of Hyderabad resigned, and military governors and chief ministers were appointed by the Nizam at India's direction.
+The new military government was headed by Major General J. N. Chaudhuri who had led Operation Polo.
+A firman issued by the Nizam on November 24, 1949, accepted that the Indian Constitution applied to the State of Hyderabad.

-On 26 January 1950, India formally incorporated the state of Hyderabad into the Union of India and ended the rule of the Nizams.
+The Nizam signed an Instrument of Accession to India on January 25, 1950.
+The next day, India became a Republic, and the Nizam was given the new title of Rajpramukh.
+India formally incorporated the state of Hyderabad into the Union of India and ended the rule of the Nizams.

-Hyderabad State (1948–56)
+Hyderabad State (1948–1956)

-After the incorporation of Hyderabad State into India, M. K. Vellodi was appointed as Chief Minister of the state and Mir Osman Ali Khan became the Rajpramukh on 26 January 1950.
-He was a Senior Civil servant in the Government of India.
-He administered the state with the help of bureaucrats from Madras state and Bombay state.
+After the incorporation of Hyderabad State into India, M. K. Vellodi was appointed as Chief Minister of the state.
+The Rajpramukh now had little power and the administration of the state was with the help of bureaucrats from Madras state and Bombay state.

-In the 1952 Legislative Assembly election, Dr. Burgula Ramakrishna Rao was elected Chief Minister of Hyderabad State.
+In the 1952 Legislative Assembly election, Burgula Ramakrishna Rao was elected Chief Minister of Hyderabad State.
 During this time there were violent agitations by some Telanganites to send back bureaucrats from Madras state, and to strictly implement 'Mulki-rules' (local jobs for locals only), which was part of Hyderabad state law since 1919.

 Dissolution

-In 1956 during the reorganisation of the Indian States based along linguistic lines, the state of Hyderabad was split up among Andhra Pradesh and Bombay state (later divided into states of Maharashtra and Gujarat in 1960 with the original portions of Hyderabad becoming part of the state of Maharashtra and Karnataka.
+In 1956 during the reorganisation of the Indian States based along linguistic lines, the state of Hyderabad was split up among Andhra Pradesh and Bombay state (later Maharashtra) and Karnataka.

 On 2 June 2014, the state of Telangana was formed splitting from the rest of Andhra Pradesh state and formed the 29th state of India, with Hyderabad as its capital.